Process Capability Analysis in Excel

 Cp and Cpk should be close in value to Pp and Ppk.

-If Cp and Cpk are much greater than Pp or Ppk, your process may not be stable enough to conduct a capability analysis.
+If Cp and Cpk are much greater than Pp or Ppk (33% greater), your process may not be stable enough to conduct a capability analysis.
 Use control charts to evaluate the stability of your process.

 QI Macros Tools that Perform Process Capability Analysis